GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/mv2-sunset/index.md

 ---

-As MV3 approaches full feature parity with MV2, we'll be progressively phasing out MV2.
+As Manifest V3 approaches full feature parity with Manifest V2, we'll be progressively phasing out Manifest V2.
 This page specifies the timetable for this deprecation and describes the meaning of each milestone.

-{% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/zXdU3hdkj1K0Ks6tAfB4.png", alt="Diagram of MV2
+{% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/zXdU3hdkj1K0Ks6tAfB4.png",
-support timeline", width="800", height="270" %}
+  alt="Diagram of Manifest V2 support timeline", width="800", height="270" %}

 {% Aside %}
 Check this page for any updates and for more specific dates as these milestones get closer.